isabella232/siliconsalon.info/_pages/contribute.md

 title: "Call for Contributions"
 ---

 Silicon Salon 4 is planned for May 3, 2023.
-The main topics will be ????.
+Future Silicon Salons are tentatively scheduled for September 26 and October 25.
 {: .notice--success}

 The Silicon Salon is returning on a quarterly basis, with virtual workshops scheduled for January, April, July, and October of this year.
 We will be bringing together digital wallet developers, semiconductor manufacturers, and academics.
 Our ultimate objective: to ensure that the next generation of cryptographic semiconductors meets everyones' needs, advancing the entire cryptography industry.